Joe-Shin/Chain-of-Affect-Compound-FER/README.md

 This webcam demo accesses the webcam connected to the system and makes predictions about the current facial expression using the webcam footage.

-We use the YOLOv8-face model for cropping the facial region to use as input for the model.
+We use the [YOLOv8n-face model](https://github.com/akanametov/yolo-face) for cropping the facial region to use as input for the model.

 To run the program:
 1. [Download the pretrained weights from Hugging Face](#1-download-the-pretrained-weights-from-hugging-face), if you haven't already.